General Information and Requirements

 Extended Degree Applications

-Applications are due in the ISM Office of Admissions by October 1; notifications are sent by November 15.
+Applications are due in the ISM Office of Admissions by January 15; notifications are sent on or about April 1.

-Students must include the following items in their applications: (1) address and e-mail address; (2) area of concentration; (3) a completed M.A.R. course plan, with anticipated fourth-term courses included; (4) a statement explaining why the student wishes to extend his or her concentrated M.A.R. program; (5) a description of the doctoral program to which the student will be applying and how it fits into his or her statement of interest above; and (6) two letters of recommendation from Yale faculty.
+Students must include the following items in their applications: (1) address and e-mail address; (2) area of concentration; (3) a completed M.A.R. course plan, with anticipated fourth-term courses included; (4) a statement explaining why the student wishes to extend the concentrated M.A.R. program; (5) a description of the doctoral program to which the student will be applying and how it fits into the student’s statement of interest above; and (6) two letters of recommendation from Yale faculty.
 One of these letters must be from a faculty member in the student’s area of concentration.

 School of Music Applicants